AWS_EN

 Behavior check 1: Initialize the instance with user data

-Now that we are ready, let’s check the actual behavior.
+Now that we are ready, we can actually check the behavior.

 Code language: Bash (bash)